 The e-invoice format prescribed for India has been drafted taking into account the globally followed practices as well as the industry needs of businesses in India.
 The e-invoice standard has been finalized after consulting with Institute of Chartered Accountants of India (ICAI), the trade bodies and feedback from public.

-With the e-invoice standard, information which taxpayers were including in their invoices, in their own silos, will now be standardized.
+With the e-invoice standard, the information that taxpayers were including in their invoices in their own silos is now standardized.
 Taxpayers as per their needs can adopt the fields for reporting, sharing and printing purposes.

-The blueprint for e-invoicing in India has been published by Government specifying the working model of e-invoicing in India along with a standard for generating e-invoicing.
+The blueprint for e-invoicing in India has been published by the Government specifying the working model of e-invoicing in India along with a standard for generating e-invoicing.
+The e-invoice schema covers the data fields and its specifications.
+The GST notification 02/2020-Central Tax, dt.
+01-01-2020, lists the data fields and their definitions and GST Notification 60/2020-Central Tax, dt.
+30-07-2020 gives updated version(1.1) of the e-invoicing schema

-There are not substantial changes in the new E-Invoicing schema.
-It has major changes to improve the syntax, parameter definitions and specifications.
-In most of the cases, descriptions (label) and explanatory remarks are reworked.
+There were not substantial changes in the new E-Invoicing schema.
+It had major changes to improve the syntax, parameter definitions and specifications.
+In most of the cases, descriptions (label) and explanatory remarks were reworked.

-Following are the changes in the new E-Invoicing schema:
+Following were the changes in the new E-Invoicing schema:

 1 New Fields added in the E-Invoicing Schema